Best Yoga Mats for Travel

 If the extras are important to you, look deeper into policies and procedures of each company.
 For example, for every yoga mat sold, the Jade Yoga Mat company plants a tree.

 The city hustle coupled with a need to explore threaten to overtake your desire to maintain a healthy lifestyle wherever you go.
 Traveling with a travel yoga mat tucked into the side pouch of your travel backpack makes it easier to stick with your daily practice wherever you are.
 While there are heaps of yoga mats on the market, some are better than others for travel.

-If you’re looking for the best mats that easily fit into the side pockets of that trusted Tortuga Outbreaker or Setout travel backpack look no further.
+If you’re looking for the best mats that easily fit into the side pockets of your trusted Tortuga Outbreaker look no further.
 Look for mats that are 68 x 24 inches and maximum thickness of 1.5 mm if you want them to fit nicely into the water bottle pocket on the side of your bag.
-The onest that are 24 inches wide will stick up approximately 5 inches over the top of the bag and anything wider will extend further.
+The ones that are 24 inches wide will stick up approximately 5 inches over the top of the bag and anything wider will extend further.